lara-gs/lara-gs/README.md

 ### Hi there😎 I'm Lara

 ##### About me
-- 💻 I’m currently learning BackEnd on FactoriaF5
+- 💻 I’m currently learning BackEnd in FactoriaF5
 - ⭐​ Pronouns: she/her